Chen-Yue-Zhao/BrainPyHandbook/README.md

 #### Note

-If you have suggestions about *BrainPy Handbook*, we welcome issues in repository.
+If you have suggestions about *BrainPy Handbook*, we welcome issues in our repository.